Litter Prevention

 Community Appearance Index

-Keep Port St. Lucie Beautiful conducted the Community Appearance Index on March 3, 2023, a tool designed by Keep America Beautiful to visually assess the overall appearance of communities through indicators such as litter, illegal signs, graffiti, abandoned/junk vehicles and outside storage.
-A team of government representatives conducted the visual analysis using a scoring system ranging from 1-4, with "1" being the best to "4" being the worst.
+Keep Port St. Lucie Beautiful conducts the Community Appearance Index every year.
+It is a tool designed by Keep America Beautiful to visually assess the overall appearance of communities through indicators such as litter, illegal signs, graffiti, abandoned/junk vehicles and outside storage.
+A team of government representatives conducts the visual analysis using a scoring system from 1-4, with "1" being the best to "4" being the worst.

 KPSLB Events